Dockformer: A transformer-based molecular docking paradigm for large-scale virtual screening: Dockformer

-Next, the 3D geometric information of the ligand or protein pocket is encoded as two representations.
-Regarding the atoms as point clouds, the first representation is the learnable global position embedding $GPE_i$ to reflect spatial information according to the 3D coordinate $\{\mathrm{P}_i^{x}, \mathrm{P}_i^{y}, \mathrm{P}_i^{z}\}$ of each atom, where $i \in {1, 2, ..., I}$ and $I$ denote the dimensional number. $GPE_n^i$ of the $n$-th atom can be calculated by
+Next, the 3D geometric information of the ligand and protein pocket is encoded as two representations.
+Regarding the atoms as point clouds, the first representation is the learnable global position embedding $GPE_i$ to reflect spatial information according to the 3D coordinate $\{\mathrm{P}_i^{x}, \mathrm{P}_i^{y}, \mathrm{P}_i^{z}\}$ of each atom, where $i \in \{1, 2, ..., I\}$ and $I$ denotes the dimensional number. $GPE_n^i$ of the $n$-th atom can be calculated by

 where $sine$ uses sine and cosine functions to map each coordinate to a required position vector.
 These vectors are subsequently concatenated to generate a global position vector whose dimension is subsequently reduced to match the embedding dimension via a shadow multilayer perceptron (MLP).
 The calculation of $sine$ can be described by